noldus/EthoVision-JavaScriptCustomAnalysis/README.md

 This repository contains JavaScript scripts for processing EthoVision XT data.

 Types of variables

+Activity: These scripts process the Activity data, that is, the sample-by-sample change in pixel value.
+You can use them to analyze general movement and immobility in the arena (freezing, shoal activity).
+They do not focus on specific subjects.

 Single-subject: These scripts process the data of focal subjects.
 You can use them with single-subject trials but also with multi-subject trials.
-In the latter case each subjects is processed separately.
+In the latter case each subject is processed separately.

-Multi-subject: These scripts analyze interactions between subjects, or produce arena-level results (e.g. when counting subjects).
+Multi-subject: These scripts analyze interactions between subjects, or produce arena-level results (e.g. when counting subjects in a zone).

 Instructions